tugberkgoc/foundation-notes/02 HTTP.md

 1. Go to the [University website](http://www.coventry.ac.uk) and use the Chrome Developer Tools to examine the request and response headers.
     1. Are there any headers that were missing from the example above?
-    2. [Look up](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) the meaning of all the headers.
+    2. Look up the meaning of all the [headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).

 ## 2 Using the POST Method

 Now we have a good understanding of the request-response process used by the HTTP protocol and have learned about the headers we will extend this by examining the use of the HTTP POST method.

-Before completing this section in the lab sheet you will need to install the `koa-static` package.

 1. Start by accessing the list of names on the `/names` url Make sure you have the Chrome Developer Tools open on the Network tab.:
     1. Notice the browser displays an error message.